-On December 8, 2022, the Company announced that the Board authorized a new share repurchase program (the "Share Repurchase Program"), pursuant to which the Company may, from time to time, purchase shares of its Class A common stock for an aggregate purchase price not to exceed \$250.0 million.
-Share repurchases under the Share Repurchase Program may be made through a variety of methods, including but not limited to open market purchases, privately negotiated transactions, and transactions that may be effected pursuant to one or more plans under Rule 10b5-1 and/or Rule 10b-18 of the Securities Exchange Act of 1934, as amended.
+On December 8, 2022, the Company announced that the Board authorized a share repurchase program (the "Share Repurchase Program"), pursuant to which the Company may, from time to time, purchase shares of its Class A common stock for an aggregate purchase price not to exceed \$250.0 million.
+Share repurchases under the Share Repurchase Program may be made through a variety of methods, including but not limited to open market purchases, privately negotiated transactions, and transactions that may be effected pursuant to one or more plans under Rule 10b5-1 and/or Rule 10b-18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The Share Repurchase Program does not obligate the Company to repurchase any minimum dollar amount or number of shares.
 The Share Repurchase Program has an expiration date of December 31, 2023, and prior to its expiration may be modified, suspended, or discontinued by the Board at any time without prior notice.
 All repurchased shares under the Share Repurchase Program will be retired.
-The Company expects to fund any share repurchases through cash on hand and cash generated from operations.
+The Company has funded share repurchases and expects to continue to fund any additional share repurchases through cash on hand and cash generated from operations.